How to be the conductor of your own career orchestra

 • Autonomy and flexibility: Greater control over time and commitments

-• Risk mitigation: Diversification of income sources
+• Risk mitigation: Diversifying income streams

 Key components of a successful portfolio career

-Clarity of purpose and positioning
+1. Clarity of purpose and positioning

-Strategic networking
+2. Strategic networking

-Multiple, aligned workstreams
+3. Multiple, aligned workstreams

-How to get started: Practical steps
+How to get started: practical steps

 Step 1: Audit your skills and interests